mohammadgulamrabbani/mohammadgulamrabbani/README.md

 But what happens if AI can capture spontaneous thoughts, track patterns, and build a personal life-history model of its user.

 Think of it as a second brain 🧠 — one that remembers, reflects, and helps you connect ideas you might otherwise forget.
-That's sounds Roaring 🚀 right!
+That's sounds futuristic,right..!

 ## 💻 What I Work On: